October 23, 2020

 The furnace flame should be blue, which indicates a clean and efficient burn.
 It’s fine if there is a small yellow tip, but if your flame is any other color than blue, contact your HVAC company right away.
 A lot of red, yellow, orange, purple, or green indicates inefficient and potentially hazardous conditions.

 The fastest and most effective way to fix this problem is by calling your local HVAC professional to take a look and fix the problem for you.

 If, however, you would like to find out what is going on and see if it’s something you want to handle, continue reading.

 Squealing, whining, and whistling noises aren’t as big of a deal as metal-against-metal and booming noises, but it’s still something you want to keep an ear out for.

 We hope your Halloween is scary, but safe.
-If scary furnace sounds are keeping you up at night, schedule heating service from one of our brave Service Champions.
+If scary furnace sounds are keeping you up at night, schedule furnace repair from one of our brave Service Champions.

 As you might expect, you can avoid most of these frightening furnace noises when you remember to schedule fall furnace maintenance with a qualified professional.
 Better yet, sign up for a home maintenance plan to get these annual HVAC tune-ups scheduled for you.

 In order to prevent carbon monoxide leaks and the scary hallucinations that come with CO poisoning, it’s important to schedule annual furnace and fireplace maintenance before the heating season starts.

 Additionally, make sure you have working CO detectors on every level of the home and outside of each sleeping area.
 Remember to test both your CO detectors and smoke alarms every 30 days.
 Replace them at least every 10 years (or sooner, depending on the manufacturer instructions).

 Service Champions is known for trustworthy, on-time home service throughout the East Bay, South Bay, and Sacramento areas.
 Contact us today for our tune-up special!